You are here

 - ICD-10-AM Codes: E10, E11, E12, E13, E14

-Diabetes mellitus is a metabolic disorder characterized by high blood sugar levels.
+Diabetes mellitus is a metabolic disorder characterised by high blood sugar levels.
 Most cases of diabetes mellitus can be classified as either type 1 or type 2.
 Type 1 diabetes (5 to 10% of cases) results from the destruction of insulin secreting cells in the pancreas.
 Type 2 diabetes (90 to 95% of cases) is due to resistance to the action of insulin by target tissues +/- some deficiency of insulin production.
 Most patients with type 2 diabetes are obese.

 Confirming the diagnosis